If you don't have Crohn's disease you can skip this article, it's not relevant to you.

 I was tempted to call this the "2025 update" but since I usually take leave in December and spend most of it tinkering, quite likely I'll do some of this before new year or at least by the end of January.
 The next Tuskfish CMS release will be version 2.1.
 Core functionality will remain unchanged, but I will add support for blocks, and if I can sort out a couple of issues, native multilanguage.
 Not a crappy hacked up multilanguage, but one that is baked into the core and seamless.
-I'll be making use of some of the more recent langauge features in PHP, which will raise the minimum version required to PHP 8.3.
-Please note that the contemporary versions of PHP are now V8.3 and V8.4, with V8.2 reaching end of life in December.
+I'll be making use of some of the more recent language features in PHP, which will raise the minimum version required to PHP 8.3.
+Please note that the contemporary versions of PHP are now V8.3 and V8.4, with V8.2 now end of life.

 Tuskfish 2.0.8 is an incremental update with a bunch of small fixes and refinements.
 New features include an alternate compact template option for collections that displays child content as a list, support for a 3rd Yubikey hardware token, and extension of html toggling of content online status extended to admin search results.
 There are several improvements to the video templates as well: They are now responsive, and alternate selectable templates are available for common aspect ratios including 16:9, 4:3, 21:9 and 1:1.